SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ### Managing three widgets and their interactions
 @sec_protocolviewer

 The third user interface we build is a composition of the two previous user interfaces.
-We will see that there is no difference between configuring custom UIs and configuring system widgets: both kinds of widgets are configured by calling methods of the `api` protocol.
+We will see that there is no difference between configuring custom UIs and configuring system widgets: both kinds of widgets are configured by calling methods of the 'api' protocol.

-This UI is composed of a `WidgetClassListPresenter` and two `ProtocolMethodListPresenter` and specifies that when a model class is selected in the `WidgetClassListPresenter`, the methods in the protocols `api` and `api-events` will be shown in the two `ProtocolMethodListPresenter` widgets.
+This UI is composed of a `WidgetClassListPresenter` and two `ProtocolMethodListPresenter`s.
+It specifies that when a model class is selected in the `WidgetClassListPresenter`, the methods in the protocols 'api' and 'api-events' will be shown in the two `ProtocolMethodListPresenter` widgets.

 ```
 SpPresenter << #ProtocolViewerPresenter
 	slots: { #models . #api . #events };
-    tag: 'MiniClassBrowser';
-    package: 'CodeOfSpecBook'
+	package: 'CodeOfSpec20Book'
 ```

-The `initializePresenters` method shows the use of `instantiate:` to instantiate widgets, and some of the different parametrization methods of the `ProtocolMethodListPresenter` class.
+The `initializePresenters` method shows the use of `instantiate:` to instantiate widgets, and some of the different parameterization methods of the `ProtocolMethodListPresenter` class.

 ```
 ProtocolViewerPresenter >> initializePresenters

 	models := self instantiate: WidgetClassListPresenter.
 	api := self instantiate: ProtocolMethodListPresenter.
 	events := self instantiate: ProtocolMethodListPresenter.

 	api label: 'api'.
 	events label: 'api-events'.

+	self focusOrder
+		add: models;
-    self focusOrder add: models; add: api; add: events.
+		add: api;
+		add: events
 ```

 ```
 ProtocolViewerPresenter >> initializeWindow: aWindowPresenter

 	aWindowPresenter title: 'Protocol viewer'
 ```